aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/pdf/add-pdf-bookmarks/_index.md

 {{% alert color="primary" %}}

 If your spreadsheet has formulas, it is best to call [**Workbook.calculate_formula**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/calculate_formula/#) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula dependent values are refreshed & rendered correctly in PDF.
+Doing so will ensure that the formula‑dependent values are refreshed and rendered correctly in PDF.

 {{% /alert %}}
 {{< app/cells/assistant language="python-net" >}}